 In the event of a stroke, you want the best possible care.

 The Joint Commission Certified Primary Stroke Center at Sunrise Hospital offers diagnosis, treatment, rehabilitation, education and outreach.
-A trained Stroke Team of doctors and nurses works to identify stroke symptoms as quickly as possible, beginning with emergency medical service workers in the field.
-By the time a patient arrives at the hospital, the Stroke Team is ready.
+Our trained team of doctors and nurses specializing in stroke treatment work to identify stroke symptoms as quickly as possible, beginning with emergency medical service workers in the community.
+By the time a patient arrives at the hospital, the stroke team is ready.

-About 795,000 Americans each year suffer a new or recurrent stroke, according to the American Stroke Association.
+About 795,000 Americans each year suffer a new or repeated stroke, according to the American Stroke Association.
 That means, on average, a stroke occurs every 40 seconds.
 Stroke kills more than 137,000 people a year.
 That's about 1 of every 18 deaths.
-It's the No. 4 cause of death.
+It's the no. 5 cause of death.
 On average, every 4 minutes someone dies of stroke.
-NNI stroke specialists are working to change those statistics with help from the American Heart/Stroke Association and other health care organizations.
+NNI stroke specialists are working to change those statistics with help from the American Heart/Stroke Association and other healthcare organizations.